SkygearIO/features/features/370-auth-ui/overview.md

     - last access updates
 - Gateway would resolve **IdP Session** cookies and **AccessGrant** tokens into authentication data, and pass them to backend services as headers.

+## Major changes
+- Session transport (i.e. token/cookies) is no longer directly configuable.
+  We encourage developers to use shared session cookie with Authorization Server whenever possible.
+- API Key is no longer required for API endpoints.
+Instead, authentication API endpoints require client ID.
+For backward compatibility, client ID is read from API Key header.
+- It is expected that Authorization Server should share same eTLD+1 with first-party apps to enable SSO session sharing.
+    - For example:
+        - `accounts.my-app.com`: Authorization Server
+        - `forum.my-app.com`: Support Forum
+        - `my-app.com`: Main App

+      Once user is logged in Authorization Server, the session is also usable in Support Forum and Main App.
+    - Default domain is configured correctly.
+For custom domains, developer should assign a suitable domain to Authorization Server and set domain cookie attribute correctly.